Why I Founded APRA

 She was a great mother, a kind, gentle person and the glue that held my father, sisters, brother and me together.
 We were devastated.
 I vowed that she wouldn’t die in vain, so I began an investigation into what had happened and why.
 It ended up to be a multi-year experience that really shook me.

-I was rebuffed by hospitals and doctors who refused to talk about how or why a patient who was totally dependent on others to provide safe care could die as she did.
+I was rebuffed by hospitals and doctors who refused to talk about how or why a patient who was totally dependent on others to provide safe care could receive such poor treatment.
 But eventually, I learned why such information is being withheld by hospitals, doctors, insurers and even the federal government.

-The terrifying truth is: anyone who is treated in a hospital can easily die because patient safety just isn’t a priority.
-This is why so many people who are not fatally ill or injured when they are admitted to a hospital are dying due to something totally unrelated to the injury or illness they were admitted for.
+The horrifying truth is: anyone who is treated in a hospital can easily die or be seriously injured because patient safety is not a priority at most.
+That is why so many people who are not fatally ill or injured when they are admitted to a hospital are dying due to something totally unrelated to the injury or illness they were admitted for.

 It’s All About the Money

-Today, eighty percent of hospitals are private and operated by huge corporations, either for-profit or non-profit.
-They’re run as businesses with the main objective being to earn a profit (yes, even nonprofit hospitals earn profits – the difference is how the profits are used; such as paying huge salaries to the CEO’s and administrators).
-And it’s a very lucrative business.
-In fact, the boards of these organizations, which may operate dozens or even hundreds of hospitals, pay the administrators of each an annual salary of $1 million or more to ensure that their objective to earn profits are met.
+Today, 80% of the hospitals in America are private and owned and operated by huge corporations, either for-profit or non-profit.
+They’re run as businesses with the main objective being to earn a profit (even nonprofit hospitals earn profits – called “surpluses” – the difference is how the funds are used, such as paying huge salaries to the CEO’s and administrators rather than dividends to shareholders).
+And usually it’s a very lucrative business.
+In fact, the boards of these organizations, which may operate dozens or even hundreds of hospitals, often pay the administrators of each an annual salary of $1,000,000 or more to ensure that their objective (to earn a profit) is met.
 But treating patients safely can cost money, so it’s not a priority.

-As a result, preventable errors are happening continually at hospitals big and small throughout our country, even major institutions.
-This is why doctors and nurses are frightened to be admitted to any hospital, or to have a family member admitted because they know what’s happening.
+As a result, preventable errors are happening at all hospitals big and small throughout our country every day, even major institutions.
+This is why doctors and nurses are frightened to be admitted to any hospital, or to have a family member admitted, because they know what’s happening.

-According to medical experts, hundreds of thousands of people are being killed in our hospitals every year and millions are being injured, often permanently.
-But no one will take responsibility, no one is being held accountable, there is little news about the preventable harm that’s occurring so nothing is being done to stop it.
-Most hospitals won’t do what’s needed to ensure that patients receive safe treatment because there’s no law requiring them to and no public outcry since the public doesn’t know what’s happening.
-As a result, preventable harm in hospitals is now the third leading cause of death in our country, after heart disease and cancer.
+According to medical experts, hundreds of thousands of people are being killed in our hospitals every year and millions are being injured, many permanently.
+But no one will take responsibility, no one is being held accountable, and there is little news about the preventable harm that’s occurring at every hospital every day.
+And most hospitals won’t do what’s needed to ensure that patients receive safe treatment because there’s no law requiring them to and no public outcry since the public doesn’t know what’s happening.
+As a result, preventable errors in hospitals are now the third leading cause of death in our country, after heart disease and cancer.

 It’s an Epidemic

-Hospital medical errors aren’t getting the serious attention they need and deserve, even though everyone who visits a hospital for treatment is at risk and the federal government won’t recognize medical errors as a cause of death.
-As a result, those causing preventable harm can’t easily be identified and the actual number of patients being killed is difficult to determine – and the American Hospital Association and American Medical Association like it that way.
+Hospital medical errors aren’t getting the serious attention they need and deserve, even though everyone who visits a hospital for treatment is at risk.
+The federal government doesn’t recognize medical errors as a cause of death.
+Medical error as the cause of death isn’t even offered as a choice on death certificates.
+Only a few states require hospitals to report medical errors.
+But even in those states, few hospitals report the errors and preventable deaths that are occurring.
+As a result, those causing preventable harm can’t easily be identified and the actual number of patients dying due to medical errors is difficult to determine – and that’s the way that the American Hospital Association and American Medical Association like it.

-Patient safety experts are calling this an epidemic and there are estimates that it’s costing our country $800 billion to $1 trillion a year, almost one third of all health care costs and more than the total expenditures for Medicare in 2015 ($632B) or the total defense budget for 2015 ($598B).
-And unless something is done it’s going to get much worse as Baby Boomers begin to suffer from the diseases of aging that require hospitalization.
-But most hospital patients and their families are never told when a preventable error occurs, in order to protect the hospital, since there’s no law that requires hospitals to do so.
-Hospitals won’t even provide their patients with information about how they can protect themselves from preventable harm, because they don’t want to increase their risk of liability or be held accountable when harm occurs.
+Patient safety experts are calling this an epidemic and there are estimates that it’s costing our country billions of dollars a year.
+And unless something is done it’s going to get much worse as Baby Boomers suffer from the diseases of aging that require hospitalization.
+But most hospital patients and their families are never told when a preventable error occurs, in order to protect the hospital, since there’s no law that requires hospitals to inform them.
+Hospitals generally won’t even provide their patients with information about how they can protect themselves from preventable harm, because they don’t want to increase their risk of liability or be held accountable when harm occurs.
+Plus they don’t want to lose any additional revenue from treating complications that result from medical errors, a huge conflict of interest.
+And hospital inspections are generally performed by an organization that is paid by the hospital (the Joint Commission), or by the state, which inspects infrequently and with advance notice.

 Little Legal Help or Local News

 Ninety-eight percent (98%) of people who’ve been harmed in a hospital won’t be able to find an attorney to take their case, because of insufficient potential reward for the attorney.
-And local news media won’t investigate or report on their local hospitals because they earn big bucks from their advertising.
+And local news media won’t investigate or report on their local hospitals because they earn big bucks from the huge advertising contracts.
 So the general public has no idea that there’s a deadly epidemic of preventable harm occurring at their local hospital which threatens the life of everyone who is admitted there.
-In addition, hospital inspections are generally performed by an organization that is paid by the hospital (the Joint Commission), or by the state, which inspects infrequently and with advance notice.
+As a result, no one is held responsible for the harm that is occurring and nothing changes.

 After learning all this I realized that everyone in our country is being victimized by our medical system, our legal system, the complicit media, and our state and federal governments.
 I knew things were bad… but I didn’t know HOW bad.
 Something needs to be done.
-NOW.
 But change often occurs only when large numbers of people become concerned about something that affects them.
 And this epidemic threatens everyone!
-So I founded the American Patient Rights Association to advocate for safe, fair, transparent health care.
-Our mission is to save people from being killed or bankrupted by our failing medical system.
-You can help by joining our organization for free today and/or contributing to our cause.
+So I founded the American Patient Rights Association, a nonprofit organization for patients by patients, to advocate for safe, fair, transparent, affordable health care.
+Our mission is to save people from being killed or bankrupted by our broken medical system.
+You can help by joining our organization for free today and/or supporting our cause with a donation (any amount will do).
+Thank you.

 Ronald J. Liss, Founder